Perpetuals Learn Trade Perpetuals

 What are Perpetuals?

-Perpetual futures let you trade the price of an asset like Bitcoin without owning it.
-They use leverage, and they never expire.
+Perpetual futures let you trade the price of assets like Bitcoin, Ethereum, and more without ever owning them.

 Spot tradingPerpetuals